-Different ways to iterate over a set in C++
+Iterate over a Set in C++

-// Set of strings
+// Set of Strings

-std::set<std::string> setOfStr = {
+std::set<std::string> setOfStr = { "the",

-"ddd" };
+"the" };

-Iterating over a Set using Iterators
+Iterate over a Set using Iterators

 // Creating a iterator pointing to start of set